Get a free, no obligation personal loan quote with rates as low as 9.99%

 If you do decide to take the DIY route, consider taking the following steps:

 Before you list your home, you need to come up with a listing price.
-This is a critical step in the listing process, so you want to make sure you get the listing price just right.
+This is a critical step, so you want to ensure you get the listing price right.

 It’s customary for buyers to have a property inspected by a home inspector before the sale is finalized.
-This gives buyers a chance to make sure there are no significant issues with the home before they commit to the sale.
+This gives buyers a chance to make sure there are no significant issues with the home before committing to the sale.

 Whether you do this yourself or hire a professional, staging your home before listing it will make it more attractive to prospective buyers and will make your online photos stand out.

-As mentioned, there are several online marketing platforms available to FSBOs that you can use to advertise your home.
-Be sure to maximize your home’s exposure and place your listing on as many of these sites as possible.
+As mentioned, there are many online marketing platforms available to FSBOs to advertise on.
+Maximize your home’s exposure by placing your listing on as many of these sites as possible.

-A real estate lawyer will be part of the transaction regardless of whether you sell privately or if you use an agent.
-But the job of your lawyer will be a little more involved if you leave an agent out of the picture.
+A real estate lawyer will be part of the transaction regardless of whether you sell privately or use an agent.
 Get yourself a real estate lawyer early on in the process so you can have all the necessary paperwork lined up and all your bases covered.

 Once your home is on the market, be prepared for a slew of phone calls from agents looking to book showings for their clients, or from buyers directly.
-It’s your job to schedule and manage showings and to make sure your home is always show-ready before buyers visit.
+It’s your job to schedule and manage showings and to ensure your home is always show-ready before buyers visit.

 Once an offer comes in, be sure to analyze it in great detail and look at all pertinent terms besides just the offer price, such as the following: